Self Graduate Fellowship

 The Office of Postdoctoral Affairs and Graduate Studies gives out a quarterly award for students presenting their research at a conference.
 Students must complete and submit an application that includes a lay abstract, CV and confirmation of meeting attendance.
 Each student is also required to have their mentor complete a letter of reccomendation and submit it within seven days of the deadline.
-After the student submits the application, mentors receive an email prompting them to submit the letter of recommendation for the student.
+The mentor's letter of recommendation should be sent to GradStudiesOffice@kumc.edu.

 The deadlines for the award are January 8, April 1, July 1, and October 1 every year.
 If you have any questions or concerns, please contact the Office of Postdoctoral Affairs and Graduate Studies at GradStudiesOffice@kumc.edu or (913) 588-1238.